Row By Row / July 2023

 Drago gears are manufactured to extreme tolerances and will last a lifetime, Bollig says.
 He suggests looking for signs of past lubrication in bearings and checking oil levels as an indication of care and maintenance.

-Certified Drago Parts
+Certified Drago parts

 Bollig says, as with any brand of corn head — new or used — Drago corn head components, including deck plates, roller knives, chopping blades and gathering chains will eventually wear and need to be replaced.

-“And when they are, it pays to choose certified Drago parts rather than cheaper knock-off parts,” Bollig says.
+“When they are worn, it pays to choose certified Drago parts rather than cheaper knock-off parts,” he says.
 “Metallurgy tests and field research have shown that genuine Drago parts are significantly higher quality and perform longer.
-“Roller knives, for example, last three times longer than off-brand blades.
-And added chrome on Drago chain pins mean they run cooler, last longer and wear sprockets less.
+Roller knives, for example, last three times longer than off-brand blades.
+Added chrome on Drago chain pins allows them to run cooler, last longer and wear sprockets less.

 “Certified Drago Parts can save you thousands of dollars in parts and labor.”